Vauxhall, Oval & Kennington

 The Effra was progressively converted into covered culverts from 1848 and then became part of Bazalgette's London-wide sewage scheme.
 As from 1865, the river (now consisting of rainwater plus sewage) no longer discharged into the Thames but instead into the Southern Low Level Sewer - except when heavy rain required an overflow into Effra Creek and so into the Thames.

-But the Effra and surrounding lower-lying lands in Vauxhall were, in the 1800s, 2 metres or more below the level of high tides in the Thames.
-This meant that storm overflows couldn't be organised except at low tide and the effluent instead flooded local properties, some of which had basements.
+But the Effra and surrounding lower-lying lands in Vauxhall were two metres or more below the level of high tides in the Thames.
+This meant that the overflows could only then be discharged on into the Thames at low tide.
+So heavy rain around the time of high tide meant that the effluent would often instead flood local properties, some of which had basements.
 Here is an 1877 press report.
 (Click on it to bring up a larger version.)

 These two maps show the Creek 'before and after'.
 They are taken from 1869/71 and 1893/4 Ordnance Survey maps respectively.
 Note how Vauxhall Station has gained both platforms and running lines over the intervening period.